Paisley Park Cover Final

 I want to set everyone’s expectations here.

-We all know that Prince lived at Paisley Park for the last three years of his life.
-Most people don’t know that it is more of an entertainment complex and recording studio than a home.
-And sadly, you can only view areas on the first floor that are 100% commercial or considered public areas by Prince.
+We all know that Prince lived at Paisley Park for the last three years.
+Most people don’t know it is more of an entertainment complex and recording studio than a home.
+Sadly, you can only view areas on the first floor that are 100% commercial or considered public by Prince.

-This took me aback; I’ve seen many photos of Paisley Park, and I knew it was an entertainment complex.
+This took me aback; I’ve seen many photos of Paisley Park and knew it was an entertainment complex.
 I just assumed that a tour would include personal space as well.
+This said it’s still an excellent way for fans to see where he spent the years of his life.

 So now that’s clear – Let’s Go!